What You Need to Know About Log Grader or Scaler

-Job Description & Duties Grade logs or estimate the marketable content or value of logs or pulpwood in sorting yards, millpond, log deck, or similar locations.
+Occupation Description Grade logs or estimate the marketable content or value of logs or pulpwood in sorting yards, millpond, log deck, or similar locations.
 Inspect logs for defects or measure logs to determine volume.

 - Paint identification marks of specified colors on logs to identify grades or species, using spray cans, or call out grades to log markers.

-When polled, Log Graders and Scalers say the following skills are most frequently used in their jobs:
+Log Graders and Scalers state the following job skills are important in their day-to-day work.